 The second terminal known as Terminal 2 is majorly known for handling all the international flights to and fro Mumbai Airport.
 On a yearly basis, this particular terminal has been known for handling about 40 million passengers (approx figure)

 By Road.
-If you want you can also give traveling via road a shot.
+If you want you can also give travelling via road a shot.
 Yes, as the road networks connecting Mumbai are mostly well-maintained, thus, depending upon your location you can easily visit here.
-From Pune you will need to cover 150 km via Mumbai-Pune Highway, from Nashik you will need to cover 165 km via NH160, from Ratnagiri, you will need to cover 454 km via NH66 or Nh48, and from Goa you will need to cover 582 km via NH48.
+From Pune you will need to cover 150 km via Mumbai-Pune Highway, from Nashik you will need to cover 165 km via NH160, from Ratnagiri, you will need to cover 454 km via NH66 or Nh48, and from Goa, you will need to cover 582 km via NH48.

 By Train.
 The city of Mumbai is well-linked by a very prominent network of railway lines.
 If you are someone coming from Central, Western or Eastern parts of Mumbai, then you should deboard at the Chhatrapati Shivaji Terminus.

 However, if you are coming from the northern side then you must consider deboarding at the Mumbai Central Station.
 After deboarding, you will need to cover the remaining distance via some means of public transport like a cab, bus, auto or metro to reach your destination.

 From Delhi, you can take Mumbai Rajdhani and deboard at Mumbai Central.
 From Hyderabad, you can take Rajkot Express or Konark Express via Secunderabad Junction.
 And, from Visakhapatnam, you can board Konark Express via Visakhapatnam railway station.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here